shsagir/play-area-sync/docs/https.md

 ### It's not working with Internet Explorer 8 or older

 Sorry, IE8 is not supported any more.
 All our TLS implementations are based on SNI.

+## Troubleshooting TLS

+Sometimes it just doesn't work as supposed to.
+Don't panic.
+You can of course always ask us for support.
+Here are some things you can do on your own:

+### You see a certificate warning

+You visit your Apps domain under the `https://` address and the browser throws an error that the certificate can't be verified: This can happen, when the domain is brand new and the cert is not YET installed (can take up to eight hours).
+In this case, please wait a little.
+This can also happen, when your domain is not routed to fortrabbit (YET), only domains that are already routed to fortrabbit will receive a Let's Encrypt cert.
+Please the domain settings in th Dashboard.

+### Cert is installed but browser bar is not green

+In most cases this is due to "**mixed content**", which means, the cert is installed and everything is working, but your website is requesting external resources over non-secure addresses (http).
+Check the source code of your website and find and replace all `http:` with `https://` requests.